NadavK/JPresenter/readme.md

 # JPresenter
 Displays full-screen images, for digital picture frames using Raspberry Pi.<br>
 Images are selected from directories, taking into account the Jewish holidays: Images from the Shabbat directory are displayed on Shabbat, the Pesach directory on Pesach... you get the idea.<br>
-Image changes every 30 minutes, on the half-hour.
+Images change every 30 minutes, on the half-hour.

 ## Overview
 ```jscheduler``` writes to the ```playlist``` file the name of the current Jewish holiday, and the day 'part': ```Evening```, ```Morning```, ```Afternoon```, and ```Motzei```.